-(a) conv (b) provi planr An entry-level lawyer should be able to: (a) convey, lease and mortgage real property; and planning, rovide general advice on standard matters arising under local government, lanning, environmental or other legislation relating to land use in the elevant State or Territory.
-Ele ement Pe rformance criteria Th e lawyer has competently: 1.
-1. Transferring title • identified the nature of the interest being dealt with, pursuant to the pre-eminent title system in the relevant jurisdiction. • prepared, commented on and advised, or been involved in advising, on an appropriate contract of sale or other type of agreement for transferring the relevant interest in land; and had it executed according to law and good practice. • undertaken sufficient searches and inquiries to investigate title, any issues about land use and responsibility for outgoings. • drafted an appropriate instrument of transfer or conveyance and had it executed and (if necessary) stamped and registered, according to law. • obtained or given any consents to, or notifications of, the transfer or conveyance, according to law. • arranged for the instrument to be executed and (if necessary) stamped and registered, as required by law.
-2. Creating leases • made and obtained all searches and consents required by law and good practice. • drafted, commented on and advised, or been involved in advising, on a lease in a form allowed by law, reflecting the agreement between lessor and lessee and protecting their respective interests. • arranged for the lease to be executed and (if necessary) stamped and registered, according to law.

-- 3. Creating and releasing mortgages made and obtained all searches and consents required by law and good practice. - drafted, commented on and advised, or been involved in advising, on an effective instrument to create or release the security, reflecting the agreement between the grantor and grantee and protecting their respective interests. - Advising on land use identified any planning scheme or other statutory provisions regulating the relevant use. - Advised, or been involved in advising, the client generally about processes to be followed to obtain permission for, or to object to the use, as the case requires. - Advising on revenue implications of any transaction and advised, or been involved in advising, the client accordingly.
+Element Performance criteria The lawyer has competently: 1.
+Transferring title identified the nature of the interest being dealt with, pursuant to the pre-eminent title system in the relevant jurisdiction. prepared, commented on and advised, or been involved in advising, on an appropriate contract of sale or other type of agreement for transferring the relevant interest in land; and had it executed according to law and good practice. undertaken sufficient searches and inquiries to investigate title, any issues about land use and responsibility for outgoings. drafted an appropriate instrument of transfer or conveyance and had it executed and (if necessary) stamped and registered, according to law. obtained or given any consents to, or notifications of, the transfer or conveyance, according to law. arranged for the instrument to be executed and (if necessary) stamped and registered, as required by law.
+2. Creating leases made and obtained all searches and consents required by law and good practice. drafted, commented on and advised, or been involved in advising, on a lease in a form allowed by law, reflecting the agreement between lessor and lessee and protecting their respective interests. arranged for the lease to be executed and (if necessary) stamped and registered, according to law.
+Creating and releasing mortgages made and obtained all searches and consents required by law and good practice. drafted, commented on and advised, or been involved in advising, on an effective instrument to create or release the security, reflecting the agreement between the grantor and grantee and protecting their respective interests.
+4. Advising on land use identified any planning scheme or other statutory provisions regulating the relevant use.
+Advised, or been involved in advising, the client generally about processes to be followed to obtain permission for, or to object to the use, as obtain permission for, or to object to the use, as the case requires.